 - Well-Rounded – A new type of problem solver, they blend perspectives, practices, and disciplines that result in creative and innovative thinking.

 A New Kind of Facility

-The new science center will support the university’s vision by providing more experiential learning opportunities for all students and increasing access to science education for a diverse student population.
+The Swenson Science Center will support the university’s vision by providing more experiential learning opportunities for all students and increasing access to science education for a diverse student population.

 But increasing the space for research and learning on campus is only the start.
 The new lab spaces mimic what students will see in graduate school and their professional careers.

 It will enable a more effective way of learning by encouraging communication, the cross-pollination of ideas, and by connecting faculty, students, and the community all under one roof.